matthias-reis/carda-gatsby/content/articles/2021/11/glacier-tongue.md

 language: en
 languageLink: /2021/11/rongeur-glacier-tongue/
 ---
-**Four years after their first official album, "An Asphyxiating Embrace", Rongeur released a new record on 5 November.
+**Four years after their first official album, "An Asphyxiating Embrace", Rongeur released a new record on November 5th.
 If you like your music raw and heavy or are a fan of bands like Neurosis and High on Fire, you shouldn't miss "Glacier Tongue".**

 Rongeur was formed in 2012, when former members of Ampmandens Døtre, Exeloume, Untime and Martyrs got together to enjoy making music together.
 They recorded various demos and split before releasing their debut on Poacher Records and Ampmandens Records in 2017.